denismakogon/denismakogon.github.io/_posts/2022-06-14-introduction-to-project-panama-part-2-simplified-variadic-functions.markdown

 printf(" I'm a=%s, I'm b=%s", a, b);
 ```

-In C/C++, variadic arguments don’t have any type associated in the function signature.
+In C/C++, variadic arguments don’t have any type associated in the signature.
 In Java, it is the opposite -- the type of varargs is required:
 ```java
 Object someMethod(Object... varargs);
 ```

 Java developers often use the broad varargs type definition using **java.lang.Object** because all Java types are inherited from it.
 With all those facts described above, we now need to understand how to implement C variadic arguments using the Foreign Function & Memory API.